 - Annual Pole Inspection Report signed and numbered

-- VT Visual Welding Inspection Report, done at time of manufacture
+- VT Visual Welding Inspection Report, done at the time of manufacture

 - Mill Report on steel specification ASTM A500, Grade B/C